OlgaKuvs/game-rspls/README.md

 ### <div id="flow">Game Flow</div>

-I used [diagrams.net](https://app.diagrams.net/) to create a flowchart an easy-to-follow process.
+I used [Flowchart Maker and Online Diagram Software](https://app.diagrams.net/) to create a flowchart an easy-to-follow process.
 It was nessesary for me to understand the logic needed to complete the project and in what order I should approach it from.

 ![Flowchart](documentation/flowchart.png)